FracktalWorks/Julia2018ExtendedTouchUI/README.md

-..* Change into the OctoPrint folder: cd Julia2018Octoprint ..* Create a user-owned virtual environment therein: virtualenv venv ..* Install OctoPrint into that virtual environment: ./venv/bin/python setup.py install
+..* Change into the OctoPrint folder: cd Julia2018Octoprint ..* Create a user-owned virtual environment therein: virtualenv venv ..* Install OctoPrint into that virtual environment: ./venv/bin/python setup.py install ..* Follow other instructions for automatic startup

+2. Install TouchUI into Octoprint:
+..*